 |

-This school year Auckland University will be opening up housing for 600+ students at the City Centre Campus, including the 55 Symonds Street building pictured above.
-This is a welcome addition to the meager (though increasing) supply of student housing of about 3,100 units.
+This school year, Auckland University will be opening up housing for 600+ students at the City Centre Campus, including the 55 Symonds Street building pictured above.
+This is a welcome addition to the meagre (though increasing) supply of student housing of about 3,100 units.

 Here is an interesting article by California planning guru William Fulton in Governing Magazine, “A Low Cost Solution to Traffic” where he poses one obvious solution to the 21st century transport challenge as described in Austin Texas.